locnnil/workshop/docs/tutorial/index.rst

 Here, the project directory is mounted to the workshop as :file:`/project/`;
-the workshop is *started*, in other words, brought online;
+the workshop is *started*, or brought online;
 then the :samp:`go` SDK,
 which was referenced in the :ref:`definition <tut_define>`, is retrieved, installed and set up inside the workshop;
-finally, the SDK is connected to the host system via :ref:`interfaces <exp_interfaces>`.
+then the SDK is connected to the host system via :ref:`interfaces <exp_interfaces>`.

 Finally, mind that you only need to launch a workshop once